 Stone Park is a very small village located in the state of Illinois.
 With a population of 4,473 people and just one neighborhood, Stone Park is the 365th largest community in Illinois.

-Stone Park is a blue-collar town, with 40.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Stone Park, you'll notice that it is more blue-collar than most other communities in America.
+40.37% of Stone Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stone Park is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Stone Park who work in maintenance occupations (13.05%), food service (8.82%), and management occupations (7.36%).

-As is often the case in a small village, Stone Park doesn't have a public transportation system that people use for their commute.
+Stone Park is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Stone Park in 2022 was $22,707, which is low income relative to Illinois and the nation.
 This equates to an annual income of $90,828 for a family of four.
 However, Stone Park contains both very wealthy and poor people as well.